6 Tips For Caring for Cancer Patients at Home

 - Remaining active.
 While cancer treatment can sap all the energy from a person, there is still a need to remain mobile as much as is reasonable.
 Accompany your loved one on a short morning stroll if they are up to it.
 If not, help them perform the exercises prescribed by the physical therapist or doctor.
 Gently remind them of the importance of the exercises and then demonstrate the movement to assist them.

-Kinkaid Private Care Provides Caring for Cancer Patients at Home
+Kinkaid Private Nursing Care Coordinates Caring for Cancer Patients at Home